getodk/docs/docs/central-submissions.rst

 4. The :guilabel:`Navigator` window now appear.
 Select :guilabel:`Submissions`, then :guilabel:`Load`.

 .. tip::
-  See `Create an Excel dashboard using OData <https://learn.microsoft.com/en-us/sharepoint/administration/create-an-excel-services-dashboard-using-an-odata-data-feed>`_ and `OData feeds in Power BI <https://docs.microsoft.com/en-us/power-bi/desktop-connect-odata>`_ for more information about using Power BI or Excel for OData feeds.
+  `OData feeds in Power BI <https://docs.microsoft.com/en-us/power-bi/desktop-connect-odata>`_ and `Power Query in Excel <https://support.microsoft.com/en-us/office/about-power-query-in-excel-7104fbee-9e62-4cb9-a02e-5bfb1a6c536a>`_ for more information about using Power BI or Excel for OData feeds.

   If you are having trouble getting Power BI or Excel to connect, and especially if you see error messages about permissions or authentication, `clear your cached permissions <https://docs.microsoft.com/en-us/power-query/connectorauthentication#change-the-authentication-method>`_ and try again.